-For Spring 2020, enrolment caps will return to their actual size on May 14, 2020 (exact time unknown but usually during business hours).
+For Fall 2020, enrolment caps will return to their actual size on Sept 10, 2020 (exact time unknown but usually during business hours).

 After the enrolment caps are returned to their actual size, the remaining space may continue to have reserves on the course, which will be removed usually the following day.

-Will the course capacity be increased as a result of online delivery for Spring 2020?
+Will the course capacity be increased as a result of online delivery for Fall 2020?

 We will consider this question for each course on a case-by-case basis, in consultation with the instructor and in consideration of available teaching resources.
 If we are able to offer more seats, then we will offer them to the students on the waitlist first before opening up the course on a first-come-first-serve basis.

 I’m getting a reserve error, what do I do?

 If you get a "reserve error" when adding a course on Quest, this means that a portion of the class’s enrolment is reserved for a particular group of students and you don't meet the reserve capacity requirements for that course.
 You can tell that a course has set aside a number of seats for a particular group of students on the Schedule of Classes, directly beneath each section that has a reserve capacity assigned.